nidhin077/home-creators/README.md

 * [q](http://harelba.github.io/q/) - Run SQL directly on CSV or TSV files.
 * [Dasel](https://github.com/TomWright/dasel) jq/yq for JSON, YAML, TOML, XML and CSV with zero runtime dependencies.

-TODO (others to consider):

-* A list of command line tools for manipulating structured text data is available at https://github.com/dbohdan/structured-text-tools
-* [eBay's TSV Utilities](https://github.com/eBay/tsv-utils): Command line tools for large, tabular data files.
-Filtering, statistics, sampling, joins and more.
-* [pgLoader](https://pgloader.io/) can either load data from files, such as CSV or Fixed-File Format; or migrate a whole database to PostgreSQL

 ## Beneficial Add-ons

 ### gitui terminal-ui for Git